 Breast Compressions

-• To encourage a baby who is suckingwithout drinking to transfer milk from the breast
+• To encourage a baby who is sucking without drinking to transfer milk from the breast

-• To assist a premature baby, sleepy baby, or baby with slow weight gain to feed more actively at breast
+• To assist a premature baby, sleepy baby, or baby with slow weight gain to feed more actively at the breast

-• To help manage a clogged duct or mastitis
+• To help manage plugged ducts

 • To maximize milk production when pumping